 According to the Audit Bureau of Circulation, the paper had an average net circulation of 2,657,232 between 2 May and 29 May 2011.

 Profits from the sale of the final edition of the News of the World will go to charity.

 Approximately 200 editorial jobs will go at News International due to the closure of the News of the World.

 The allegations have also brought into sharp focus Rupert Murdoch’s bid to take control of satellite broadcaster BSkyB through his News Corporation media empire.

-The government has indicated it will delay its decision over whether to greenlight the deal and Ofcom has said it coudl revisit its "fit and proper" test for owners of broadcast licences following this week's developments.
+The Government has indicated it will delay its decision over whether to greenlight the deal and Ofcom has said it could revisit its "fit and proper" test for owners of broadcast licences following this week's developments.